Help stop fire ants in their tracks

 Fire ants were accidentally introduced into Alabama in the 1930s.
 It was not until 1957 that eradication was attempted but it was too late.
 They have now spread to Texas, Arkansas, California, Florida, Georgia, Louisiana, Mississippi, New Mexico, North Carolina, Oklahoma, Puerto Rico, South Carolina, Tennessee, Texas, and Virginia.

-- They cost US industry and agriculture $7 billion a year.
+- They cost US industry and agriculture over $10 billion AUD a year.

 - They have caused the death of 85 people, all dying from anaphylactic shock.